pythonjp/downloadlinks/contents/en/winver.md

 type: snippet
 ---

 There are 64-bit version and 32-bit version of Windows.
-To determine your CPU type in Windows 8 and Windows 10:
+To determine your CPU type:

 - **Windows 10 and Windows 8.1**